SashaK13/news-feed/README.md

 Uses a simple pagination method, to reduce the articles list length.

 ## Example 5: recycling list of containers
-Detect the user scroll down and scroll up events (mouse and touch gesture) to update the list of articles.
-There will be only four articles at a time, and the article HTML containers will be recycled, updating the content of each one of the articles with the next/previous (down/up) article in the list.
+Detect the user scroll down events to update the list of articles.
+The list of articles will be increased by eight every time that the user reaches the bottom of the page, until the full list is appended.